 Osteoarthritis, acute injury, repetitive strain injury and nerve damage are 4 of the most common generic causes of wrist and hand pain.

 Osteoarthritis can occur in the joints of the fingers or thumb, or in the wrist.

 Please ensure that your condition has been diagnosed and that you follow all medical advice.

 After a diagnosis of chronic or degenerative wrist, hand or finger pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for chronic hand or wrist pain.
+ActivBody is the TENS machine we suggest for chronic hand or wrist pain.

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation; plus it will help keep your joints mobile.

 - Fast and lasting pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)